-Your Card may not work for a number of reasons.
-For example, the pharmacy may not recognize your purchase as a covered Qualified Medical Expense for which Emeriti permits the use of the Card.
-Finally, you may have neglected to move sufficient funds in your Accounts into your money market fund.
+Your Card may not work for several reasons.
+For example, the merchant or provider may not recognize your purchase as a covered Qualified Medical Expense for which Emeriti permits the use of the Card.

-In all cases, you can submit the claims after purchase, rather than use the Card.
+In all cases, you can submit the claims for reimbursement of any Qualified Medical Expense you incur, rather than use the Card.

-If you have a problem using the Card and cannot identify the reason, please contact 1-866 Emeriti (1-866-363-7484 and select option #2).
+If you have a problem using the Card and cannot identify the reason, please contact 1-866 Emeriti (1-866-363-7484).